Rebuilding Homes – Responses

 Trained, skilled project leaders supervise volunteers as they extend a helping hand to clean up debris and restore the homes of disaster survivors in need.
 The presence of these volunteer work teams helps to ease trauma and promote recovery.

-Current Active BDM Rebuilding Site
+Current Active BDM Rebuilding Sites

 Local Response and Short-term Response

-There are currently no national short-term opportunities available.
 For information on any local responses, contact your District Disaster Coordinator.

 Recently Closed and Past BDM Responses